chrissxYT/CCR2D1/README.md

 # CCR2D
-CConsoleRetro2D - C library for NES/GB-like games in the console
+CConsoleRetro2D - A C library for NES/GB-like games in the console
 ## Disclaimer
 This library is not production ready, it's still full of bugs.
 ## Sample code